|Sat Fat 6.2g||31%|

 This Buddha Bowl recipe is a colourful creation bursting with flavour!
 Ideal for those warmer evenings or when you have a few people to feed at a party or gathering.
 If you're vegan or vegetarian then all you need to do is substitute the tuna for more avocado.
 A fantastic easy-to-follow dish which you can whip up in no time at all!

-200g new potato cubes
+200g new potatoes, cut into cubes

-60g fresh sushi quality tuna steak
+60g fresh sushi quality tuna steak, cut into cubes

-2 chillies, sliced
+2 chillies, deseeded and sliced

 50g macadamia nuts, toasted